robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 ## Implementation

 Q provides built in solutions for both handling HTTP requests and making database accesses.
 Our aim is to model the server as a function.
-These functions can be thought of as having the signiture `Endpoint -> Request -> Response` - that is, they map and endpoint to a function which recieves a request and returns a response.
+These functions can be thought of as having the signature `Endpoint -> Request -> Response` - that is, they map and endpoint to a function which receives a request and returns a response.

 The code I've produced presents the following API.